 Employee or Person Not Resident in Québec

-You must make source deductions and pay employer contributions with respect to the salary or wages paid to an employee who is not resident in Québec if one or more of the basic conditions are met.
+As a rule, you must make source deductions and pay employer contributions with respect to the salary or wages paid to an employee who is not resident in Québec.
 There may be special requirements.

 You are not required to withhold income tax from the salary or wages (or a portion thereof) that you pay to: